Homeowners Insurance

 Talk to Independent Insurance Agents

-When choosing an insurance company, it is essential to talk with independent insurance agents with the expertise to provide personalized insurance advice.
-An independent agent can help evaluate different insurance policies from various companies and advise which policy provides the best coverage depending on individual needs.
-According to the Independent Insurance Agents and Brokers of America (IIABA), independent agents represent an average of 10 or more carriers, giving you far broader access to competitive options than going directly to a captive agent who represents only one insurer.
+Independent insurance agents bring something a carrier’s own website cannot: the ability to compare policies across multiple companies on your behalf.
+An independent agent can evaluate options from various carriers and recommend the policy that best fits your specific needs.
+According to the Independent Insurance Agents and Brokers of America (IIABA), independent agents represent an average of 10 or more carriers, giving you far broader access to competitive options than a captive agent who represents only one insurer.

 Keep an Open Mind